RoboDomo/robodomo-client/README.md

 I want a different dashboard for the TV room than for the bedroom.
 Controls for the lights and ceiling fans are different for the two rooms.

+Tiles should be designed with visibility in mind.
+Consider a tablet on the wall next to your TV.
+You want to be able to see the current time, temperature, etc., from the couch (some feet away from the tablet).

 3) Tabbed interface

 Each mode has a tabbed interface.
 Each tab represents one instance of a group of things to display.
 For example, each